material-motion/material-motion/README.md

 ## Evolution

-This book will evolve over time.
+This book is designed to evolve over time.
 Please start discussions by leaving comments in-line or by [filing issues](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository.

 Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to this book.